 For more detailed information about HDHP with HSA at NYU, visit these pages – Deductibles and Levels of Coverage, The HSA Component, and Decision Support Tools – accessible at the top of this page.
 A comprehensive video is also available to view, below.
 Additionally, during Annual Enrollment, you will have access to robust Decision Support Tools in the Benefits Resource Center.

-In order to ensure that your January payroll contributions and, if applicable, the University contributions are deposited into your account on January 1, 2014, you must open your account with Optum Bank by December 18, 2013.
-To access the HSA enrollment site, click here and follow the steps to open your HSA account.
+In order to ensure that your January payroll contributions and, if applicable, the University contributions are deposited into your account on January 1, 2016, you must open your account with Optum Bank by December 10, 2015.
+The enrollment process is online and takes approximately 10 minutes to complete.
+In order for the information you enter to be saved, please enter and complete all enrollment details before you logout.

-In addition to other medical plans, eligible NYU faculty, administrators, professional research staff, and members of Local 810 may elect a consumer-driven health plan option: a High Deductible Health Plan (HDHP) with Health Savings Account (HSA) administered by UnitedHealthcare.
+HDHP at NYU: Among the University's medical plan offerings, eligible faculty, administrators (including part-time), professional research staff, members of Local 810, and (beginning January 2016) members of Local 153 may elect a consumer-driven health plan – NYU's High Deductible Health Plan (HDHP) with Health Savings Account (HSA), administered by UnitedHealthcare.

 |No payroll deduction for the HDHP with HSA plan|